oraclenassolutionengineering/SolEngWorkshopDocs/CloudNativeMicroservices/CloudNative200.md

     ![](images/200/Picture83.png)

 - Once the test runs, you’ll see the Static Twitter feed returned for both the unfiltered and filtered tests.
-You should not see and Failures.
+You should not see any Failures.

+- right click on **TwitterFeedMicroservice** and select **Team > Switch To > New Branch**

     ![](images/200/image087.png)